 The general partners of the Operating Partnership are the Company and SD Property Group, Inc., a majority owned subsidiary of the Company.
 SD Property Group, Inc. is the managing general partner of the Operating Partnership.
-The directors and executive officers of the Company also hold the same offices with SD Property Group, Inc. The information required by this item is incorporated herein by reference to the Company's definitive Proxy Statement for its annual meeting of shareholders to be filed with the Commission pursuant to Regulation 14A and is included under the caption "EXECUTIVE OFFICERS OF THE REGISTRANT" in Part I hereof.
+The directors and executive officers of the Company also hold the same offices with SD Property Group, Inc. The information required by this item is incorporated herein by reference to the Company's Form 10-K/A (Amendment No. 2) and is included under the caption "EXECUTIVE OFFICERS OF THE REGISTRANT" in Part I hereof.